thevuong/next15-filterlist/STEPS.md

 ## Review lighthouse scores

-- Open pre-run lighthouse tab.
-Of course, these scores impact our SEO.
-- Show impact of each by hovering circle.
+- Open pre-run lighthouse screen.
+Show impact of each by hovering circle.
 - FCP: Bad since we are showing nothing until everything.
 - LCP: Bad, out LCP is shown together with everything else.
 - TBT: 0 since no JS, responsive page, no uncanny valley since default elements.